 In 1920, Raggedy Ann gained a brother.
 Cartoonist and illustrator Johnny Gruelle began to publish the “Raggedy Andy Stories,” as a complement to Raggedy Ann, and an Andy doll came, too.
 Adults snapped them up so their kids could have a matching Ann and Andy set.

 The invention of Chanel No. 5 was a game-changer in elite circles of women.
-Now they could smell fresh and clean longer, thanks to the assistant of Coco Chanel’s perfumer who accidentally added a higher chemical dose to the mixture.
+Now, they could smell fresh and clean all the time, thanks to the assistant of Coco Chanel’s perfumer who accidentally added a higher chemical dose to the mixture.
 Chanel marketed it immediately, and it was cleared off the shelves once the holidays came around.

 The Ideal Company produced Flossie Flirt in 1924, launched just in time for Christmas.
 The doll flirted with her eyes, darting them from side to side, winking, and blinking.
 Flossie Flirt was so popular that year that some newspapers published “Doll Lady” schedules, outlining where and when dealers who sold the doll would be available.